How to build a credit score for immigrants in the UK

 Take out a mobile phone contract

 If you can, get a mobile phone contract.
 They are considered to be credit as you borrow the phone usage costs from your provider and pay them back with your monthly bills.
-So you can build your credit score with a phone contract, as long as you make sure to pay your bills on time every month.
+So you can build your score with a phone contract, as long as you make sure to pay your bills on time every month.

 Get a credit card

 It is also important that you don’t apply for lots of credit in a short space of time.
-If you apply for a credit card and you’re declined, repeatedly trying to get accepted for different cards will harm your credit score.
+If you apply for a credit card and you’re declined, repeatedly trying to get accepted for different cards will harm your report.
 You can find out more about how credit cards affect your credit score here.

 Get on the electoral roll (if you can)